diefenbach/django-lfs/docs/developer/howtos/how_to_add_action_groups.rst

 .. _how_to_add_own_action_groups:

 ============================
-How to add own action groups
+How To Add Own Action Groups
 ============================

 Overview